Down syndrome (Trisomy 21)

 If the mother is the carrier, the risk is about 12-15 percent.

-At age 25, the risk of having a baby with Down syndrome is 1 in 1,250.
+At age 25, the probability of having a baby with Down syndrome is 1 in 1,250.

-Prenatal tests such as chorionic villus sampling or amniocentesis can help rule out the presence of a trisomy with a high degree of certainty in pregnancy.
+Prenatal tests such as chorionic villus sampling or amniocentesis can help to diagnoise the trisomy with a high degree of certainty in pregnancy.

-Parents of a baby with Down syndrome usually have a 1 percent risk of having another affected baby.
+Parents of a baby with Down syndrome usually have a 1 percent chance of having another affected baby.
 However, there is an additional risk based on the mother’s age.

-What problems do patients with Down Syndrome have?
+What medical conditions do patients with Down syndrome have?